sunel/laravel-layout/README.md

 * MultipleHandles

-## This extension allows developers to target their layout updates to multiple layout handles at once.
+This allows developers to target their layout updates to multiple layout handles at once.

 ```xml
     <home ifhandle="customer_logged_in">
         <reference name="content">